cliffren/PENCIL/README.md

 ## News
 * Sep, 2022: PENCIL version 1.0.0 is launched.

+## System Requirements
+### Hardware requirements
+`PENCIL` package requires only a standard computer with enough RAM to support the in-memory operations.
+If a GPU with enough VRAM is available, `PENCIL` can also be deployed on it to achieve computational acceleration.

+The following runtimes are generated using a computer with 16GB RAM, 8 cores@3.2 GHz CPU, RTX3060 GPU (6GB VRAM) and 50 Mbps internet speed.

+### Software requirements
+#### OS Requirements
+The developmental version of the package has been tested on the following systems:
++ Windows
++ MacOS
++ Linux

+#### Python Dependencies
+`PENCIL` depends on the following Python packages:

+    numpy	1.20.3
+    pandas	1.3.4
+    torch	1.10.0
+    seaborn	0.11.2 p
+    umap-learn 0.5.2
+    mlflow	1.23.1

 ## How to install
 PENCIL is developed under Python(version >= 3.9).
 To build PENCIL, clone the repository: